 Dreissenid mussels pose a significant concern for Alberta because they impair the function of water conveyance infrastructure and adversely impact the aquatic environment.
-These invasive mussels have been linked to creating toxic cyanobacteria blooms, decreasing the amount of nutrients needed for fish and other native species, and causing millions of dollars in annual costs for repair and maintenance of water-operated infrastructure and facilities.
+These invasive mussels can change lake conditions which can then lead to toxic cyanobacteria blooms, decrease the amount of nutrients needed for fish and other native species, and cause millions of dollars in annual costs for repair and maintenance of water-operated infrastructure and facilities.
+Spiny water flea pose a concern for Alberta because they alter the abundance and diversity of native zooplankton as they are aggressive zooplankton predators.
+Through over-predation, they will impact higher trophic levels such as fish.
+They also disrupt fishing equipment by attaching in large numbers to fishing lines.

-Monitoring involved using a 63 μ m plankton net at three sample sites to look for juvenile mussel veligers in each lake sampled.
-No mussels were detected at Chestermere Lake in the summer of 2019.
+Monitoring involved sampling with a 63 μ m plankton net at three sample sites to look for juvenile mussel veligers and spiny water flea in each lake sampled.
+In 2020, no mussels or spiny water flea were detected at Chestermere Lake.

 Eurasian watermilfoil is non-native aquatic plant that poses a threat to aquatic habitats in Alberta because it grows in dense mats preventing light penetration through the water column, reduces oxygen levels when the dense mats decompose, and outcompetes native aquatic plants.
+Eurasian watermilfoil can look similar to the native Northern watermilfoil, thus genetic analysis is ideal for suspect watermilfoil species identification.